-- What should I do with my waste?
+- What should I do with waste generated on the job?

 - At the work site:

 - Place waste in heavy duty plastic bag.

-- "Gooseneck seal" the bag.
+- · "Gooseneck seal" the bag.

 - HEPA vacuum the exterior of the waste bag before removing it from the work area.

-- Store waste in a secure area.
+- · Store waste in a secure area.

 - Carefully dispose of waste in accordance with Federal and other regulations.

-- Always check local waste requirements
+- Always check local waste requirements.